isomerpages/govtech-stp/_work-pass-holder-lane/travel-and-health-control-measures.md

 		</tbody>
 	</table>
 </li>
-<li style="font-size: 16px; margin-top:10px; margin-bottom:0px; line-height:1.5;">Remain in isolation until they get a negative test result. <p style="font-size: 16px; margin-top:10px; margin-bottom:0px; line-height:1.5;">	If tested negative, they can go about their activities in Singapore, without a need to serve SHN.</p>
+<li style="font-size: 16px; margin-top:10px; margin-bottom:0px; line-height:1.5;">Proceed immediately to self isolate until they get a negative test result. <p style="font-size: 16px; margin-top:10px; margin-bottom:0px; line-height:1.5;">	If tested negative, they can go about their activities in Singapore, without a need to serve SHN.</p>
 	</li>
 	<li style="font-size: 16px; margin-top:10px; margin-bottom:0px; line-height:1.5;"><b>[Only for pass holders who were vaccinated overseas]</b> Take serology test at a <a href="https://phpc.gov.sg">Public Health Preparedness Clinic</a> to confirm their vaccination status within 14 days of completing self-isolation.
 Please call the clinic to check if they offer serology tests.</li>
 </ol>